 - Master bedroom/bathroom

 You’ve found the “right one” and are ready to make an offer.
 This is where the experience of your broker will pay off.
-Many key factors go into making the right offer: market conditions, age/condition of the home, length of time on the market, inclusions and move in date are just a few.
+Many key factors go into making the right offer: market conditions, age/condition of the home, length of time on the market, inclusions and move-in date are just a few.
 A seasoned broker will have done the necessary research to determine a reasonable offer.

-Following the offer, three events will take place: The owner will accept or reject the offer; or, will provide a counter proposal.which reflects either different terms of the sale or a different price.
+Following the offer, three events will take place: The owner will accept or reject the offer; or, will provide a counter proposal that reflects either different terms of the sale or a different price.
 Except in a hot market, it’s not unusual to have an extended back and forth with counter proposals.

-Once the offer is accepted, the clock starts to run and it’s important for the buyer to complete the final steps in the home buying process -- home inspection, obtaining financing and homeowners’ insurance, and enlisting the services of a title company (which ensures that the seller is the current deed holder, there are no outstanding liens on the property and provides title insurance which protects you from any claims made against the property from the previous homeowner).
+Once the offer is accepted, the clock starts to run and it’s important for the buyer to complete the final steps in the home-buying process -- home inspection, obtaining financing and homeowners’ insurance, and enlisting the services of a title company (which ensures that the seller is the current deed holder, there are no outstanding liens on the property and provides title insurance which protects you from any claims made against the property from the previous homeowner).